 Here are 3 key ways to address unconscious bias in the workplace that could make the difference:

 1. Recognize how experiences have shaped your perspectives and that of others

 There is a great “snow globe” analogy that author Peter A. Levine used in his book “Trauma-Proofing Your Kids: A Parents’ Guide for Instilling Confidence, Joy and Resilience” to illustrate how past trauma still affects us today.
 But, I am going to use it a bit differently.
-I am using a “shaken” snow globe to represent negative beliefs, attitudes and behaviors that our social background, life experiences, personal and cultural values have created.
+I am using a “shaken” snow globe to represent negative beliefs, attitudes, and behaviors that our social background, life experiences, personal and cultural values have created.
 In order for the “snow” to settle, it must stay still.
-That stillness and process of settling represent the analysis that we must do to understand the reasons for our beliefs, attitudes and eventual behavior towards individuals and groups.
+That stillness and process of settling represent the analysis that we must do to understand the reasons for our beliefs, attitudes, and eventual behavior toward individuals and groups.
 This is a choice!!!

 With regard to others, we have a tendency to give people labels when we find them “difficult.”
 There is no solution for the problem if you are giving a label.
 There is no solution to calling a colleague a “fool,” an “idiot,” or something worse.
 The better option is to analyze why this person may be acting or reacting that way.
 For many, the “snow” in their “mental snow globe” has not settled because of an incomplete process.
 An incomplete process is simply something that the person may not have worked through.
 This is the reason that they will continue their behaviour.
 Just like you have a perspective on things, they would also.
 The situation calls for interaction.